Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 By his current estimations, his team will take seven iterations to finish their current project.
 From here, he repeats the process with the next project, building his rough plan for the year.

 Next, Ted needs to make a scenario where his team has a higher velocity.
-He enables scenarios in Advanced Roadmaps, and names this plan Current team:
+He enables scenarios in his plan, and names this plan Current team:

 He then copies his existing scenario into his new scenario and names it New hire: